Ankit2527/Sensity_Project_ConditionalGAN/README.md

 # Flask API for Conditional GAN on FashionMNIST

 This repository contains the code for a Flask API which retrieves a generated image corresponding to the class from a Conditional GAN trained on FashionMNIST dataset.

 ## Environment Setup

 A conda environment is provided that installs all the required packages.
-The environment `sensity_env.yml` installs all packages that only supports GPU.
+The environment `sensity_env.yml`installs all packages that only supports GPU.

 It is recommended to use conda for installing the requirements.
-If you haven't installed conda yet, you can find instructions [here](https://www.anaconda.com/products/individual).
+If you haven't installed conda yet, you can find instructions [here (https://www.anaconda.com/products/individual).
 The steps for installing the requirements are:

 1. Create a new environment